What Happens When Someone Dies Without a Will?

 Is probate always required without a will?

 Not always.
 Assets with named beneficiaries — like life insurance or retirement accounts — still transfer directly regardless of whether a will exists.
 Jointly owned property also typically passes without probate.
+Many states also have small estate procedures that allow simplified transfers below a certain dollar threshold.

 Related